Mir Geribert

 In 1039, Mir's brother, Folc Geribert, granted the castle of Ribes near Olèrdola to their uncle the bishop.
-Thus deprived of any control over an important frontier fortress, Mir negotiated for the return of the castle in 1041, when he received it back from the bishop in return from swearing homage.
+Thus deprived of any control over an important frontier fortress, Mir negotiated for the return of the castle in 1041, when he received it back from the bishop in return for swearing homage.

 At some point in his battle with Raymond Berengar, Mir assumed the title princeps Olerdulae, which implied independent authority.
 Raymond Berengar countered by claiming princely authority in his marches.
 After Mir lost a claim against the monastery of Sant Cugat del Vallès, he openly defied the court and the Visigothic law.

-In 1052 or 1053 a tribunal presided over by the seneschal Amat Eldric condemned Mir Geribert.
+In 1052 or 1053, a tribunal presided over by the seneschal Amat Eldric condemned Mir Geribert.
 In response to this, Mir devastated the lands of the seneschal and of Raymond of Cerdanya, who had made peace with the count.
-Already before 1052 Renard Guillem, the younger brother of the count of Cerdanya, had been treated disgracefully (with mala et onta) by Mir Geribert while on a mission for the count of Barcelona.
+Already before 1052 Renard Guillem, the younger brother of the count of Cerdanya, had been treated disgracefully (with mala et onta) by Mir Geribert while on a mission for the Count of Barcelona.

-In 1059 Mir Geribert and his followers made their final submission to the count, relinquishing his disputed rights in the Penedès and Ausona.
-He and his wife Guisla promised to make their eldest sons, Bernat and Arnau, renounce the family's claims to the disputed castles and honores when they attained their majority, to make their younger sons sign the charter donating Castell de Port to the count, and to extract oaths of fidelity from their sons in accordance with their own oaths.
+In 1059, Mir Geribert and his followers made their final submission to the count, relinquishing his disputed rights in the Penedès and Ausona.
+He and his wife Guisla promised to make their eldest sons, Bernat and Arnau, renounce the family's claims to the disputed castles and honores (benefices) when they attained their majority, to make their younger sons sign the charter donating Castell de Port to the count, and to extract oaths of fidelity from their sons in accordance with their own oaths.

 Mir Geribert died at Tortosa in 1060.